The process described below generally apply to systems, sites, or apps that are of huge scale where we start the project

 Creating the graphical concept

-- You are introduced to our Creative Director, for a series of meetings for an exhaustive requirements gathering.
+- You're introduced to our Creative Director for a series of meetings for an exhaustive requirements gathering.

 - Her goal is to prepare the user interface of your system.
-To do this, she gathers from you all the details and requirements of your project, exploring your preferences, needs, expectations, design ideas, considerations.
-You will also present problems or concerns with your current site, if you have one.
+To do this, she gathers from you all the details and requirements of your project, exploring your preferences, needs, expectations, design ideas, and other considerations.
+You can also present problems or concerns with your current site, if there are any.

 - All meetings with us are held via Skype.

 - You'll decide with the Creative Director if you prefer that all pages of your system be designed in detail, or if several parts will suffice.
 Taking this into consideration, the Creative Director sends you an estimate of the cost and time needed to execute the design.

 - Upon your approval, we begin the creative process.
 Based on the requirements that she has gathered, the Creative Director and her team of designers sketch out the graphical concept of your site: color theme, style, fonts, page elements such as buttons, banners, graphics, logos (if needed), layout of pages and sub pages, flow of the site, usability, and projected user experience.

 - We present several mockups or design proposals for you to choose from.
 We let you visualize the site and get your thoughts about each page and its elements, until we fully capture your requirements and wishes.

 - This process is dynamic, may be back-and-forth, as we work with you and accommodate your changes until the desired result is achieved.
 In every step of the way, our Creative Director communicates with you regularly.